 Fashion has always constituted the concepts of trends and the hegemony instilled by fashion designers and companies alike.
-Sometimes, sub-fashion will protrude from the ordinary, producing an alternative style that is directed towards a very specific audience.
-Usually these styles clash against the norm, contributing its own unique blend of both fabrics and designs, shaping them into the very shibboleths that represent various subcultures.
+Sub-fashion will protrude from the ordinary, producing an alternative style that is directed towards a very specific audience.
+These styles clash against the norm, contributing their own unique blend of both fabrics and designs, shaping them into the very shibboleths that represent various subcultures.

-Now forget about all of that, forget about the cute little teddy bears, and the beady eyed chibis.
-Kawaii does not reign 24/7, as its antithesis hails in the dark crevices of Japan, shocking common folk, and unsettling many more.
+Standard kawaii does not reign 24/7, as its darker complement hails in the deeper crevices of Japan, shocking common folk, and unsettling many more.

-Enter Gurokawa: the response to everything that is cute, the “anti-kawaii”.
+Enter Gurokawa: the response to everything that is cute, the “darker-kawaii”.
 Guro stands for grotesque, and the kawa means “kawaii” or cute.
-Instead of cute animals patterned throughout garment, bloody eyeballs spurt forth from entire dresses, pants, and any other forms of accessories.
+Instead of just cute animals patterned throughout garments, we have them with bloody eyeballs spurting forth from entire dresses, pants, and any other forms of accessories.

 A macabre obsession with the dead is formed as gore adorns everything that is gurokawa fashion.
 This style does not merely belong to anyone, as only those who would dare step forth into the light, showcasing the horrors and grotesque ideals of a designer’s art, are able to stomach what this fashion entails.

-Blood stained leggings, accompanied by platform boots, lending every aspect of one’s outfit to the lethality of real-world objects; knives, razor blades, and everything that is sharp, gurokawa is not an opposition to running with scissors!
+Blood-stained leggings, accompanied by platform boots, lend every aspect of one’s outfit to the lethality of real-world objects; knives, razor blades, and everything that is sharp, gurokawa is not an opposition to running with scissors!

-As a bonus, check out this music video from London based artist Jazmin Bean.
-Bean embraces the Gurokawa fashion and pop music in a wonderfully morbid amalgamation of contrasting style and visuals.
+As a bonus, check out this music video from London-based artist Jazmin Bean.
+Bean embraces the Gurokawa fashion and pop music in a wonderfully morbid amalgamation of contrasting styles and visuals.